ModeProvider

 "nib" also has sage, sunset and warm.
 When using a mode that is not supported by a brand, it will simply do nothing and look up the tree to the next ModeProvider.

-Setting mode by brand
+Setting modes by brand

 If your application involves multiple brands, you can pass different modes per brand as below:

-import {ModeProvider} from '@nib-components/theme';const Page = () => (<ModeProvider mode={{nib: 'sage', gu: 'alt'}}><div>children here</div></ModeProvider>);
+import {ModeProvider} from '@nib-group/mesh-theme';const Page = () => (<ModeProvider sentiment={{nib: 'sage', gu: 'default'}} prominence="default"><div>children here</div></ModeProvider>);

 If you have many brands to support, we have a special key of rest which will apply to any brand not set in the dictionary:

-import {ModeProvider} from '@nib-components/theme';/*** Example app supporting nib, gu, qantas, ing and tid*/const Page = () => (<ModeProvider mode={{nib: 'feature', rest: 'alt'}}><div>children here</div></ModeProvider>);
+import {ModeProvider} from '@nib-group/mesh-theme';/*** Example app supporting nib, gu, qantas, ing and tid*/const Page = () => (<ModeProvider sentiment={{nib: 'feature', rest: 'alt'}} prominence="default"><div>children here</div></ModeProvider>);

 Alternatively you can always nest ModeProviders:

-import {ModeProvider} from '@nib-components/theme';/*** Example app supporting nib, gu, qantas, ing and tid*/const Page = () => (<ModeProvider mode="alt"><ModeProvider mode={{nib: 'feature'}}><div>children here</div></ModeProvider></ModeProvider>);
+import {ModeProvider} from '@nib-group/mesh-theme';/*** Example app supporting nib, gu, qantas, ing and tid*/const Page = () => (<ModeProvider sentiment="default" prominence="gentle"><ModeProvider sentiment={{nib: 'hero'}} prominence="default"><div>children here</div></ModeProvider></ModeProvider>);

 A combination of nesting and the rest key should be able to cover most use cases.
 Please reach out if you need something more.